4 days in Malta without a car

 You can use the public bus: X4 bus line connects Malta international airport with the capital.
 The bus stop is just outside the airport terminal, across the road from the Departures Hall.

-Another option is to buy a pre-paid taxi ticket from the Welcomers’ Hall upon your arrival or install the Malta Taxi app on your phone and request a car directly through it.
+Another option is to buy a pre-paid taxi ticket from the Welcomers’ Hall upon your arrival, install the Malta Taxi app on your phone and request a car directly through it or book a private transfer.

 How to visit Vittoriosa, Senglea and Cospicua from Valletta?